update November 2, 2018 [Georgia EIA]

 Another county is now on the EIA map – Ector County.
 That’s because a Quarter Horse at a farm is positive.
 The three locations remain under quarantine.

 Officials stress good biosecurity practices to help prevent the blood-borne disease.
-There is no cure or vaccine for the prevention of the disease.
+There is no cure or vaccine for EIA.

 Equine Infectious Anemia (EIA) Deadly for Georgia Horses